JKirkby95/rock-paper-scissors-pokemon/README.md

 ### Media

-- All media used was either a screenshot of my own pages or downloaded from [Pixabay](https://pixabay.com/).
+- All media used was either a screenshot of my own pages or downloaded from [Pixabay](https://pixabay.com/) the icons for the Pokemon were from a custom icon pack I found which you can see [here](https://www.iconfinder.com/iconsets/151-1).

 ### Code